Skip to content

 - "{pane_title}"

-Drop the third line entirely (no pane title) and show git stats inline on line one:
+Configure only two tile lines and show git stats inline on line one:

 yaml